KeramMarek/Kubernetes_practice/K8s_practice.md

 Create a Persistent Volume Claim (PVC) that requests storage from the PV.

 Create the Nginx Deployment that uses the PVC to mount storage at /usr/share/nginx/html.
+# Storage Class

+A StorageClass in Kubernetes provides a way to dynamically provision storage.
+Instead of manually creating PersistentVolumes (PVs) and binding them to PersistentVolumeClaims (PVCs), a StorageClass automates this process by requesting storage from

+a storage provider (like AWS EBS, GCE Persistent Disk, NFS, or Ceph).